dinata16/data-portfolio/Telco Customer Churn/readme.md

 ## About the dataset
+The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/c/customer-churn-prediction-2020/overview) with the training dataset contains 4250 samples an each sample contains 19 features and 1 boolean variable "churn" which indicates the class of the sample.
+The test dataset have unseen class churn.

 Here is a description of features that used to this project

 | Features         | Type Data | Description                                                |